rameliaz/hugo-aperon/content/talk/2019-mgsem/index.md

   url: https://github.com/rameliaz/mg-sem-workshop
 ---

-This workshop is a part of the events organised by Department of Personality and Social Pscyhology to commemorate the 36th Anniversary of Faculty of Psychology Universitas Airlangga.
+This workshop is a part of the events organized by Department of Personality and Social Psychology to commemorate the 36th Anniversary of Faculty of Psychology Universitas Airlangga.